utk-cs340-fall24/students/mdiop1.md

 **Github Username**: Mourtish

 ## Summary
-I am a senior majoring in Computer Science and minoring in cybersecurity , I am from Nashville Tennessee.
+I am  majoring in Computer Science and minoring in cybersecurity .
+I was born in Nashville, Tennessee, but spent most of my childhood growing up in Senegal."
 ## Interest
-I am interested in Cybersecurity and machine learning as well as Web development.
+I am interested in cybersecurity and machine learning, and I also enjoy web development.
+In my free time, I love playing soccer and piano.

 [My github](https://github.com/Mourtish)